hkarthik7/PersonalVault/docs/Remove-PSPersonalVaultConnection.md

 schema: 2.0.0
 ---

-# Remove-PSPersonalVault
+# Remove-PSPersonalVaultConnection

 ## SYNOPSIS
-Removes the personal vault.
+Removes the existing connection and stored connection to the vault.

 ## SYNTAX

 ```
-Remove-PSPersonalVault [-Force] [-WhatIf] [-Confirm] [<CommonParameters>]
+Remove-PSPersonalVaultConnection [-Force] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Permanently removes the personal vault.
-This is a destructive operation and if used all the stored secrets will be lost.
+Removes the existing connection and stored connection to the vault.

 ## EXAMPLES